Skip to Main Content

 Marche sits between the Apennines and the Adriatic, and its pasta tradition reflects that geography.
 Vincisgrassi, the region's layered baked pasta, and tagliatelle served with brodetto (the local fish stew base) represent the Adriatic side of the equation.
 Inland, the tradition leans heavier: strangozzi, pappardelle with game ragù, and hand-rolled forms that carry substantial sauce.
 The Marche kitchen has never been about delicacy for its own sake.
 It is about pasta as structural food, built to carry weight.

 Trattoria-format kitchens in this region tend to work from a repertoire rather than a seasonal composition strategy.
 The skill lies in execution consistency and in sourcing the right durum wheat or egg dough for the right shape.
-Chef Riccardo Rotatori operates inside this tradition, and the 2025 Opinionated About Dining Casual in Europe recognition positions the kitchen within the peer tier of trattorias that execute regional pasta tradition at a level worth seeking out specifically , not merely worth visiting if you happen to be nearby.
+Chef Riccardo Rotatori operates inside this tradition, and the 2025 Opinionated About Dining Casual in Europe recognition positions the kitchen within the peer tier of trattorias that execute regional pasta tradition at a level worth seeking out specifically, not merely worth visiting if you happen to be nearby.

-Opinionated About Dining's casual category is a useful benchmark here.
-OAD lists are compiled from a community of experienced diners and critics rather than from a single inspection methodology, which means a listing in the casual tier reflects broad consensus among people who eat widely and comparatively.
 For a neighbourhood trattoria in a mid-sized Adriatic city, that recognition places Trattoria Vino e Cibo in a different conversation from the dozens of similarly named establishments along this stretch of coast.

 Where It Sits in Senigallia's Dining Spread

 Senigallia's restaurant offer spans a considerable range.
-At the leading end, Uliassi operates in the formal creative-seafood tier, in the same peer set as Osteria Francescana in Modena, Le Calandre in Rubano, and Piazza Duomo in Alba.
+At the leading end, Uliassi operates in the formal creative-seafood tier, in the same comparable set as Osteria Francescana in Modena, Le Calandre in Rubano, and Piazza Duomo in Alba.
 The mid-range seafood tier is covered by Cuoco di Bordo and Sepia by Niko.
 Trattoria Vino e Cibo occupies a different slot: the neighbourhood trattoria focused on land-side Marche pasta tradition rather than seafood, serving a room that includes regulars rather than just visitors working through a restaurant guide.

-For broader context on where this fits within Italian trattoria culture, the tradition of the OAD-recognised casual kitchen exists across the country , from Dal Pescatore in Runate to the more formally positioned Enoteca Pinchiorri in Florence , but Vino e Cibo's register is resolutely informal, closer in spirit to the everyday trattorias that anchor neighbourhood food culture in Emilia-Romagna and Umbria than to anything approaching a destination-dining format.
+For broader context on where this fits within Italian trattoria culture, the tradition of the OAD-recognised casual kitchen exists across the country, from Dal Pescatore in Runate to the more formally positioned Enoteca Pinchiorri in Florence, but Vino e Cibo's register is resolutely informal, closer in spirit to the everyday trattorias that anchor neighbourhood food culture in Emilia-Romagna and Umbria than to anything approaching a destination-dining format.

 Planning a Visit: What to Know Before You Go